 A lot of Seth’s tantrums stem from the frustration of not being able to talk yet.
 He generally gets his point across by dragging me to what he wants, pointing and shouting in my face until I perform the right action.
 I’m like a fraught SIM character.
 It’s a tense guessing game, sometimes I win, sometimes I lose.

 Aside from the tantrums, which are diva like-truly amazing, I’m not concerned at his lack of speech, he understands and gets his point across.
 In fact we suspect that probably can talk but Aoife doesn’t give him chance to so he doesn’t bother.
 I wholeheartedly believe that once he’s talking he’ll never stop again.
 Then I’ll have two of them at it.
 In stereo.
 OH I CAN’T WAIT.

 Even when he isn’t having tantrums, placid Seth is a force to contend with.
 Walking with him is like walking a wild and angry baby elephant, more often than not he’s dragging me here, there and everywhere.
 Walking with him actually hurts.
 Sometimes he’ll just drop to the floor to have a little lay on the street and maybe choose a stone.
 Halfway across a busy road he will decide that is the time for a hug.
 Don’t get me wrong, I love to hug him but not in the middle of a 50mph street!

 The bizarre requests go on.

 Trying to leave the house with him is a challenge in itself.
 Having children you get used to adding an extra twenty minutes on to your leaving schedule but trying to leave to get Aoife from school is beyond a joke sometimes.
 Getting ready to leave the house today, a rainy day.
 I’ve finally caught him (after a one sided game of chase up and down the room), got him ready and into his buggy.
 I leave the room to get my coat, when I come back (less than a minute later) his wellies, socks, hat and gloves are off and across the room!
+Seriously.